 It is my desire to show you what goes on in the life of a chick raised for meat purposes.
-I will show you the life progress of 100 "barbecue special" chicks from the Murray McMurray Hatchery.
+I will show you the life progress of 100 "barbecue special" chicks from the Murray McMurray Hatchery in 2009.
 This means the batch includes jumbo Cornish rock chicks, as well as Cornish roaster chicks.

 These birds are not going to grow up to be beautiful egg-layers.
 They will turn into slightly disgusting eating machines, designed to be eaten in turn.
-Furthermore, they are hybrids, and will not successfully produce offspring of their own.
+Furthermore, they are hybrids, and they normally do not successfully produce offspring of their own.

 If you'd rather not know how this food is raised, please skip this article.

 Note: The methods of caring for these chicks shown here do not necessarily parallel commercial practices.
-This is a privately owned farm, and is not a "battery" operation.
+This is a privately owned farm and is not a "battery" operation or factory farm.

 The home for the chicks has been carefully prepared.
-Miss Heather, their caretaker, has cleaned the chicken house carefully, sanitizing the walls and floor so the new chicks cannot get disease or possible illness left from the last batch.
+Miss Heather, their caretaker, has cleaned the chicken house carefully, sanitizing the walls and floor so the new chicks cannot catch diseases or illnesses from the last batch.
 Every precaution has been taken to ensure the chicks' home will be bright, healthy, and comfortable.
 We use wood shavings on the floor to make it warm and comfortable.
 These are bought in bags.
 Rice hulls can also be used.